Student Council of Neuroscience

 Bodies

-At the beginning of each semester, President and Vice-President are elected and their task is to ensure successful student council work.
-Additionally, within each track 2 student representatives are chosen to be part of the study commission and help to reach out teachers within each program.
+At the beginning of each summer semester, a President and a Vice-President are elected and their task is to ensure the successful running of the student council.
+Additionally, within each track two student representatives are chosen to be part of the study commission and help to reach out to lecturers within each program.

 Library

-GTC library is located on the -1 floor in the DZNE building.
+The GTC library is located on the lower ground floor (Level -1) of the DZNE building.
 The library consists of various books relevant to our courses and research.
 For a detailed list, please refer to our book catalog.

 Study Program